quantum-tinkerer/pymablock/docs/source/tutorial/andreev_supercurrent.md

 # Andreev Supercurrent

-In this tutorial, we demonstrate how to use Pymablock to compute complicated analytical expressions and obtain interpretable results.
+In this tutorial, we demonstrate how to use Pymablock to compute complicated analytical expressions.
-In many cases, directly running Pymablock on a large symbolic Hamiltonian is computationally expensive due to the inherent cost of manipulating symbolic matrices, diagonalizing them, and simplifying results that contain many terms and factors.
-Simplifying the input Hamiltonian is crucial to obtaining results in a reasonable amount of time, and simplifying the output helps to understand the results.
+Directly running Pymablock on a large symbolic Hamiltonian can computationally expensive, and simplifying the inputs and outputs is crucial to obtaining interpretable results in a reasonable amount of time.
 Both of these steps benefit from physical insight and advanced manipulation of symbolic expressions.